AnastasiosPas/AnastasiosPas/README.md

 - 👋 Hi, I’m Anastasios Pas

-- 👀 I’m interested in finding a web developer's position in Amsterdam.
+- 👀 I am looking for a web developer's position in Amsterdam.

 - 🌱 I am working on full stack development with Javascript.